ColdBrew-Creative/Baseplate/README.md

 3. Navigate to the root directory of this project. `cd ../Baseplate`
 4. Run `npm run watch`

-What's going on up there:
+What's going on up there?
 The `npm run initial-setup` command runs `npm install` and `bower install` to install all the dependencies in the `packages.json` and `bower.json` files.
 Those get installed into the `node_modules` and `bower_components` folder respectively.
 Finally `npm run initial-setup` runs `grunt compile` which compiles the SCSS in `src/scss` to